kang-chen/kang-chen.github.io/_drafts/2015-07-30-communicating-between-components-pt3.md

 In this situation we need a trigger for this.

-Assuming you are using some form of MVC
+Assuming you are using some form of MVC.